Chimplement/Localhost-Asset-Library/README.md

 > >6.
 Optionaly you can add a png file called `icon.png` as the icon of the asset.
 > >
 > > see `\assets\Example Category\Example Asset` for an example of how to add an asset.
+> > If newly added assets arent apearing you might need to restart the http server.
 >
 > >### Stopping The Server
 > >